Security Tip: Use Subresource Integrity on Your Resources!

 ></script>

-The “integrity=” in the middle is the SRI hash.
+The integrity= in the middle is the SRI hash.
 It is a SHA384 hash representation of the file the browser expects to find at the URL for the resource being loaded.

 If the hash doesn’t match the file then the browser will not load it on the page.
-The website will probably break, but it will refuse to run any malicious code, and from a security point of view, that is significantly better3.
+The website will probably break, but it will refuse to run any malicious code, and from a security point of view, that is significantly better.

 How to Generate an SRI Hash